 Functions

-takes a parameter list of identifiers, that is matched to a set of declarations, while the new-style declaration takes a parameter list of declarations.
+C support both old-style and new-style function declarations.
+The old-style declaration takes a parameter list of identifiers, that is matched to a set of declarations, while the new-style declaration takes a parameter list of declarations.
 Therefore, function constructor is a bit complicated.
 However, both styles have in common that the function has a return type.

 public enum FunctionStyle {Old, New};